 WHAT PEOPLE HAVE SAID ABOUT THE SWIDGER BOOK SERIES

-The following comments come mainly from young people themselves.
-Readers aged ten to fifteen, by arrangements with schools, were given the books as one manuscript (THE DAY THEY SAVED TOMORROW) without knowledge of the author's age, background or gender, and asked to write a short report.
-THE DAY THEY SAVED TOMORROW manuscript has now been dived and expanded to become THE TIME THAT NEVER WAS, Book One in the series, and THE TIME WE SAVED TOMORROW, Book Two.
+Many of the following comments come from young people themselves.
+Readers aged ten to fifteen, by arrangements with school book clubs and reading groups in Manchester, London and Luton, were given SWIDGERS prior to publication without knowledge of the author's age, background or gender, and asked to write a short report.

 "Fantasy, Sci-fi, Adventure and Comedy – you never know what to expect next"

 There's much in the book that readers found entertaining and engaging.
 "One of the things that makes the book so original is the mixture of fantasy, sci-fi, adventure and comedy, so you never know what to expect next."
 The writing style was a hit with young teenagers too.
 "I thoroughly enjoyed reading this book due to the amazing storyline.
 Character, humour and general style of writing… I loved how all the mysteries and loose ends came together… which showed clever precise and planned writing."